 Adho Mukha Svanasana: The Legs in Down Dog

 This is one hallmark of being human.
-Our legs track directly beneath our hips in order for us to walk forward on two legs.
-So when teaching yoga I try to bring the legs of students as close together as possible when doing things like Tadasana, wheel pose, and for the sake of this post—down dog or adho mukha svanasana.
+Our legs track directly beneath our hips for us to walk forward on two legs.
+So when teaching yoga, I try to bring students’ legs as close together as possible when doing things like Tadasana, wheel pose, and, for the sake of this post, down dog or adho mukha svanasana.

-If you lie down on your back and put your legs straight up in the air there is a lot of information available concerning what your legs might do in down dog.
-If the hips hamstrings are open and long you will be able to hold your legs at a right angle to the floor and ideally have a small arch in the lower back.
-If the hips and hamstrings are restricted you will be able to see how that manifests in the difficulty to be found when trying to straighten the legs.
+If you lie down on your back and put your legs straight up in the air, there will be a lot of information available concerning what your legs might do in down dog.
+If the hips and hamstrings are open and long, you will be able to hold your legs at a right angle to the floor and ideally have a small arch in the lower back.
+If the hips and hamstrings are restricted, you will be able to see how that manifests in the difficulty to be found when trying to straighten the legs.

-One way to feel what I think the leg should do in down dog is to bend the knees a couple of inches keeping the kneecap aligned over center.
+One way to feel what the leg should do in down dog is to bend the knees a couple of inches, keeping the kneecap aligned over center.
 Then from both the inner heel and the inner thighs, straighten the leg without letting the kneecap roll in.
 This should take you into a calf stretch to go with the hamstring stretch that would be ideal in this pose.
-Instead there is often a lot of work going on in places that don’t need it.
+Instead, there is often a lot of work going on in places that don’t need it.

 To reiterate today’s tips for the legs in down dog: